Victim & Survivor Support & Advocacy

 If you suspect a friend is in an unhealthy or abusive relationship, talk to them about it and remind them that you will be there if and when they need help to leave.
 Encourage them to engage in the following essential steps:

 - Develop a safety plan

 - Reach out to a support network of friends and family

-Additionally, The National Network to End Domestic Violence has created a tip sheet to help individuals support friends and family members who may be experiencing domestic abuse during the COVID-19 pandemic.
+Additionally, The Washington State Coalition Against Domestic Violence has created a resource guide to help individuals support friends and family members who may be experiencing domestic violence.
 Remember, the Gender Equity Center can walk you or a friend through developing a personalized safety plan and self care plan.

 - ReachOut Editions